zhogov/twemproxy-pipeline-test/README.md

 ### Testing commands

-These keys point to servers 1, 2, 3 respectively
+These keys point to servers 1, 2, 3 respectively (based on default hashing function and key distribution)
 ```
 ~/ redis-cli -p 6380 GET "from_redis______1"
 (nil)